Code of Safe Practice

 – An untreated medical condition

-– Cardiovascular disorders (high blood pressure, heart / circulatory desease, thrombosis)
+– Cardiovascular disorders (high blood pressure, heart / circulatory disease, thrombosis)

 – Diabetes